 Legends behind Raksha Bandhan

 Mentions of Raksha Bandhan dates back to puranic times.
 Our scriptures have many references for this ritual of tying string for well-being and protection from evil.
 Punya Pradayak Parva and Paap Nashak Parv as mentioned in scriptures is another name of this festival, which means a festival that bestows the boon and destroys all sins.

 The legend from Bhavishya Puran

 During the devasur Sangram (God and demons war), Demon Brutra was on the verge of winning but lost to Indira.
 Upset by the losing the war, Bruta consulted Asur Guru Shukracharya.
 Guru Shukracharya told him that Dev Guru Brihaspati advised Indra to tie a consecrated string on Shravan Poornima.
 Indrani, wife of Indra tied thread energized by the mantra to his wrist.
 As a result, Indra won the battle.
-Rakshasutra made him Invincible.this is the impact of rakshasutra which not only protect but also gives power, wealth and happiness.
+Rakshasutra made him Invincible.
+This is the impact of the Raksha sutra which not only protects but also gives power, wealth, and happiness.

 Great Epic Mahabharata